alice-cai/link/README.md

 This is a prototype of *Link*, a mobile social media platform designed to help high school and university students access a wide variety of job opportunities and expand their professional network.

-Disclaimer: This is not a working application.
+Disclaimer: This was made in under 36 hours at ElleHacks 2019 and is not a working application.
 Most features listed below have not been implemented.

 ## How It Works